sjkrieg/predictingterror/README.md

   WARNING: these are large downloads and will use a lot of network bandwidth.
 The script cleans up temp files as it goes, so disk space should not be an issue.
   Key dependencies for this script include pandas (tested with 1.3.5).
   The ref/ directory (and the files in it) must also be accessible from the same directory as the script.

-2. Extract the relevant events from the [Global Terrorism Database](https://www.start.umd.edu/gtd/).
+For step 2: Extract the relevant events from the [Global Terrorism Database](https://www.start.umd.edu/gtd/).
 At minimum this must be a CSV file with the columns "country_txt", "provstate",  "iyear", "imonth", and "iday".
 See the label_features() function inside utils.py for details.

-3. Run one of the following scripts to train the appropriate model:
+For step 3: Run one of the following scripts to train the appropriate model:
   ```
   python train_rf.py
   python train_ff1h.py